prideout/lava/README.md

 [![Build Status](https://travis-ci.org/prideout/lava.svg?branch=master)](https://travis-ci.org/prideout/lava)

-*At this point Lava is just an experimental playground, I do not recommend using it in a production setting.*
+*Lava is just an experimental playground, I do not recommend using it in a production setting.*

 **Lava** is a toy C++ library composed of classes that make it easy to create and manage Vulkan